We are always looking to add to the Songbirds Flock!

 After that we spend some time learning notes for a new piece, or practicing something we already know.

 After an hour or so we have a short break for chatter and refuelling.
-The Committee usually provide some snacks and this is a great opportunity to get to know your fellow choir members.
-If you struggle with talking to new people, find one of the Committee and we will help you settle in.
+We take turns (sectionally) providing snacks and this is a great opportunity to get to know each other.
+If you struggle with talking to new people, contact us in advance or find one of the Committee and we will help you settle in, meet you outside for your first visit or accommodate you however we can.

-We will then continue with our practice until around 9.15pm, when the majority of us dive next door to the pub.
-We ‘Birds are an exceedingly social bunch!
+At 9pm, we occasionally dive next door to the pub.
+We are an exceedingly social bunch!

 Do I need to bring anything?

 For your first rehearsal, you don’t need to bring much.
 We’d recommend a pen for making notes on your lyric sheets, and a bottle of water.
-You might find it helpful to have a folder to keep your lyric sheets and other paperwork in, which you should then bring to each rehearsal.
+You might find it helpful to have a folder to organise your lyric sheets, which you should then bring to each rehearsal.

 How much does it cost to be a member?
 What am I paying for?

-Each member of Songbirds pays £20 a month (£10 for unwaged Songbirds) as a subscription fee.
+Each member of Songbirds pays £20 a month (£10 for low or unwaged, disabled, or retired Songbirds) as a subscription fee.
+The first two sessions are free, until you settle in.

-Subscription fees cover the cost of the rehearsal venues, our MD Rosie, accompanists for performances, music and the arrangements of songs, performance venues and other miscellaneous costs associated with running the choir.
+Subscription fees cover the cost of the rehearsal venues, our MD Lizzie, accompanists for performances, music and the arrangements of songs, performance venues and other miscellaneous costs associated with running the choir.

-Any profit from subs goes directly back into running the choir or providing opportunities for members, such as our heavily-subsidised annual weekend away.
+Any profit from subs goes directly back into running the choir or subsidising opportunities for members (e.g. choir festival subs).

 Do I have to perform?

 While we encourage you to come and perform with us, this is not compulsory.
-There is no pressure to do this – if you would just like to attend rehearsals, crack on.
-We’ll be equally pleased to have you!
+There is no pressure – if you would just like to attend rehearsals, crack on.
+We’ll be equally pleased to have you either way.

 Can anyone join Songbirds Choir?